fatkodima/online_migrations/README.md

 :white_check_mark: **Good**

+#### "Classic" approach (abstract)

+1. Create a new column
+2. Write to both columns
+3. Backfill data from the old column to the new column
+4. Move reads from the old column to the new column
+5. Stop writing to the old column
+6. Drop the old column

+#### :bullettrain_side: Enhanced approach (with concrete steps for Active Record)

 The "classic" approach suggests creating a new column and copy data/indexes/etc to it from the old column.
 This can be costly for very large tables.
 There is a trick that helps to avoid such heavy operations.

 The technique is built on top of database views, using the following steps: